All Episodes

 Everybody knows that.

-And your sources are telling you that witnesses were said to be willing to testify that's right.
+And your sources are telling you that witnesses were said to be willing to testify that this was a quid pro quo.

 In other words, that she sold access to her office.

-Well, that's what uh that's my understanding from my sourcing.
+Well, that's my understanding from my sourcing.

-Now, I've also spoken to three other people who were in the State Department while Hillary was there, and who worked very closely with her and saw her deal with the Clinton Foundation business and actually saw Clinton Foundation stationary and Clinton Global Initiative stationary on her conference table in her office.
+Now, I've also spoken to three other people who were in the State Department while Hillary was there and who worked very closely with her and saw her deal with the Clinton Foundation business and actually saw Clinton Foundation stationary and Clinton Global Initiative stationary on her conference table in her office.

 They actually overheard her talking on the phone to a donor.

-That would be provable, and we could get the phone records, but with the Clintons, you don't get anything.
+All of this is in my phone records, but with the Clintons, you don't get anything.

 What do you know about this prosecutor?

-Well, he it's very interesting.
+Well, it's very interesting.

-So he seems to be one of the great fearless prosecutors like Rudy Giuliani was.
+So he seems to be one of the great, fearless prosecutors like Rudy Giuliani was.

 He lays out a case for indictment, says she's lied pathetically, and then ended up not offering a criminal referral.